freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 ```

 ## Vector
- It is a sequence of data elements of the same basic type.
+ A sequence of data elements of the same basic type.
 For example:

 	> o <- c(1,2,5.3,6,-2,4)                             	 # Numeric vector
 	> p <- c("one","two","three","four","five","six")    	 # Character vector